TennisVisuals/mcp-charting-points-parser/README.md

 - move MCP .csv files into mcpParse/cache/ sub-directory *(two example files are provided, 'example' and 'testing')*

+Navigae into the 'mcpParse' directory and:
 ```
 npm install
 ```
 #### Module Usage
-Navigate to the directory above the project directory
+Navigate to the directory above the project directory:
 ```
 node